 Does your 2-year-old look like he’s preparing for a rock concert?
 Head-butting the wall, his sibling or you?

 Well there’s no need to be alarmed.
-About 20 percent of children do this, says Dr. Paula Schreck, a pediatrician with Ascension St. John Hospital.
+About 20 percent of children do this, according to the American Pediatric Association.
 Boys are more likely to engage in the behavior.

 Typically manifesting between 18 months and 2 years old, the behavior is a way for toddlers to send a message to the parent.
 It should subside once they start talking at around 3 or 4.